Xilinx/VMC_Help/AIE/Window_Function/README.md

   - Filter coefficients data type must be a float type if the Input/Output data type is a float type.

-#### Window coefficients
+#### Function coefficients
 Specifies the filter coefficients as a vector of (N+1)/4+1 elements, where 'N' is a positive integer that represents the filter length and must be in the range 4 to 240 inclusive.

-#### Window size
+#### FFT/IFFT point size
-Specifies the maximum FFT size that is supported by Dynamic point FFT.
+Specifies the maximum FFT/IFFT size that is supported by the FFT block.
-  You can perform different lengths of FFT on different input data frames.
+  You can perform different lengths of FFT/IFFT on different input data frames.
 It must be a power of 2 with a minimum value of 16.
-The maximum value supported by the library element is 65536.
+The maximum value supported by this block is 65536.

-#### Input size (Samples)
+#### Input frame size (Number of Samples)

 Specifies the number of samples in the input frame excluding the header.
 The value must be in the range 16 to 65536 and the default